ae-andre/Hungry_Mikey/README.md

 - [License](#license)

 ## Description
-Hungry Mikey is an **interactive game for children ages (age range here)** that helps them to learn about nutritional values and eating a balanced diet.
+Hungry Mikey is an **interactive game for children ages 2-6** that helps them to learn about nutritional values and eating a balanced diet.

 Using this game, kids will be able to choose from some options what they would like Mikey to eat, and then receive **adaptive feedback based on their choices**.